hnw/php-timecop/README.md

 ###version 1.0.1, 2013/03/04

-- Fixed time traveling bug about TimecopDateTime::__construct() when it is called with 1 or 2 arguments
+- Implement time traveling feature for TimecopDateTime::__construct() with 1 or 2 arguments
+  - The previous version works collectly only for no arguments calling: "new TimecopDateTime()"

 ###version 1.0.0, 2012/11/21